 Book Summary — Unlimited Memory: How to Use Advanced Learning Strategies to Learn Faster, Remember More and be More Productive by Kevin Horsley

 Thanks for checking out our Unlimited Memory by Kevin Horsley book summary!
-Make sure to check out all of our nonfiction book summaries at

 The author Kevin Horsley is a well-known analyzer of the mind and memory and its capacity for brilliance.
 He is one of only a few people in the world to have received the title International Grandmaster of Memory.
 He’s a professional speaker on improving skills in learning, motivation, creativity, and thinking.
 This book acts as an extensive guideline into this world of memory-enhancing mindsets.